 Stress, depression, and anxiety are integral parts of college life.

-The feeling cannot be avoided, though can be successfully managed.
+The feeling cannot be avoided, though it can be successfully managed.

-Help your child find the healthy and beneficial ways to overcome problems and deal with negative emotions.
+Help your child find healthy and beneficial ways to overcome problems and deal with negative emotions.

-College is an excellent time for personal growth and development of a student.
+College is an excellent time for a student’s personal growth and development.

-Therefore, parents should work hard to keep a balance between the desire to help and desire to encourage self-reliance.
+Therefore, parents should work hard to balance the desire to help and the desire to encourage self-reliance.